FutureSystems2023/FINA-data-collection/README.md

 # **Documentation**

-This python script is to automate the results collection from <a href="fina.org">Fina website</a>.
+This python script is to automate the results collection from <a href="fina.org">FINA website</a>.
+The [website's API](#api-endpoint) will be called and
-CSVs will be downloaded and be compiled into one Excel file based on user specified parameters.
+CSVs of results will be downloaded based on user specified parameters in [config.py](config.py).
+Next, the raw data will then be filtered based on [namelist.csv](namelist.csv) and be compiled into one Excel file (.xlsx).
+This final excel file will have 4 sheets (RAW, Competitors 2019-2023, Competitors 2022-2023 & Competitors 2023) and will be named in this convention "GENDER DISTANCE STROKE.xlsx" (e.g. "F 200 FREESTYLE.xlsx").

 <hr>